Vaginismus, vagina, exercising, and sports

 These warnings are FALSE, and do a tremendous disservice to the psyche of the woman who is already feeling broken and ashamed about her vaginismus.

-These warnings are the result of attempts to understand vaginismus and to offer a treatment, when in reality they prove a gross misunderstanding of the condition, and definitely do not provide a suitable solution.
+These warnings are the result of attempts to understand vaginismus and to offer treatment when in reality they prove a gross misunderstanding of the condition, and definitely do not provide a suitable solution.

 So let’s get to the truth about the vagina, vaginismus, and exercising:

-- The body was ‘designed’ for procreation to ensure the continuation of the species, us included;
+- The body was ‘designed’ for procreation to ensure the continuation of the species, we included;

 - The vaginal role is to be the passageway from the outside world to the uterus and vice versa, a passageway for semen delivery and for childbirth;

 - With procreation being an essential purpose, the vagina was created for optimal function.
 While there are occasions of genital deformities, the rest of the time the vagina is ready and available;